open-telemetry/opentelemetry-php/docs/symfony-integration.md

 ![image](https://user-images.githubusercontent.com/22311928/110263970-7810a980-7fb8-11eb-8683-b5f2d8a82c4a.png)

-We also need to navigate to Zipkin and Jaeger on our browser, using the URLS `http://localhost:9411/`  and `http://localhost:16686/`.
+We also need reload both Zipkin and Jaeger on our browser, using the URLs `http://localhost:9411/`  and `http://localhost:16686/`.
 Do ensure that both your symfony server and docker instance are running for this step.

 For Jaeger under service, you should see a `Hello World Web Server Jaeger` service, go ahead and click find traces to see exported traces.